playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/posteffects/brightness_contrast.md

 position: 2
 ---

+Find links to the post-processing effect script on the [parent page here][parent-page].

 The brightness-contrast effect allows you to modify the brightness and contrast of the rendered image.

 Here is an image without the effect: